Mastering the differences between customer service and customer experience changes everything about customer care.

 Personalization creates a strong emotional connection with the customer.
 Take Netflix, for example.
 Its “Because You Watched…” recommendations are personalized to every user profile, making the experience unique for its user base.

-Investing in CX is also strategically focused on improving net promoter score (NPS), customer satisfaction score (CSAT), customer retention, referrals, and long-term revenue from customers.
+Investing in CX is also strategically focused on improving the Net Promoter Score (NPS), Customer Satisfaction Score (CSAT), customer retention, referrals, and long-term revenue from customers.

 Nextiva: How a Unified Customer Experience Management Solution Helps

 Customers expect more for every consecutive dollar they spend with a business.
-Their experience can be affected by how a business treats them or the extra benefits they receive as their relationship with a brand grows.
+Their experience can be influenced by how a business treats them or the additional benefits they receive as their relationship with the brand develops.

-Nextiva’s Unified Customer Experience Management (UCXM) platform delivers a unique approach to meet brands’ rising expectations.
+Nextiva’s Unified Customer Experience Management (UCXM) platform offers a distinctive approach to meeting brands’ growing expectations.
 The technology:

 - Centralizes communication: This gives you a single interface to manage all your communication channels.
-These channels can be phone, SMS, email, social media, or any channel popular in a given region, like WhatsApp.
-This keeps the context alive and lets you serve customers while cherishing the relationship in communication with context.
+These channels can include phone, SMS, email, social media, or any other popular channel in a given region, such as WhatsApp.
+This keeps the context alive and allows you to serve customers while maintaining a relationship through effective communication.

 - Uses AI, chatbots, and automation: It’s not about just a handful of customers on your side of the business.
 You need to build relationships across the whole lot.
 This requires agents to spend ample time building relationships with every customer.
 AI makes it possible by taking up administrative or repetitive tasks that don’t benefit any differently if agents were to do it.
 It frees up a lot of time for actual relationship building.

-- Integrates channels: Nextiva’s omnichannel abilities let you transition between communication channels without a hassle.
+- Integrates channels: Nextiva’s omnichannel capabilities enable complete integration between communication channels.
 It integrates all communication channels to empower you to interact without hiccups.

 Schedule a demo of Nextiva’s UCXM platform to start building long-lasting customer relationships at scale. 👇